 I loved music when I was a kid, but it was only when I began to work with it that I slowly realised how narrow my focus had been.
 At the time I refused to countenance anything that wasn’t metal, or at least hard rock, and made a point of being rude about anyone else’s choices at every opportunity.

-Fortunately for me, (and everyone else’s eardrums) Slayer at full volume did not inspire our customers to purchase.
+Fortunately for me, (and everyone else’s eardrums) Slayer at full volume did not usher our customers towards an act of purchase.
 I know.
-I tried it.
+I tried it frequently.
 The playlists we were given for the week included all manner of genres and artists, few of which I had been exposed to before, and, although it made my skin crawl on a daily basis, I gradually learned that the level of aggression with which a hairy man plays a guitar is not necessarily an indicator of quality.
-Other, different genres insidiously wove their way into my favour to the point where I actually purchased a Saint Etienne album.
+Other, different, genres insidiously wove their way into my favour to the point where I actually purchased a Saint Etienne album.
 On vinyl.

 I did keep it a secret for a while, but my point is, sustained exposure to things you don’t like can be a learning experience.
 It’s one I’ve never forgotten.

 I could go on forever.
 I could tell you about the time we had a powercut in the shop, bullied the assistant manager to let us go to the pub, then got the barmaid (a recognised stooge) to lie and say we weren’t there when the power came back on and the frantic AM rang to get us all back.

 That as a result of my sterling work in the cash office, I developed the utterly nontransferable ability to accurately pick up £1000 in £20 notes from a pile.

 Or that it was me who lost the safe key that time.
 Not the assistant manager.
 Whoops.